kinnay/anynet/docs/reference/http.md

 <span class="docs">Creates a reusable connection with the server.
 Blocks until the connection is ready.
 The parameters `url` and `context` have the same meaning as in `request()`.<br><br>[`HTTPClient`](#httpclient) is not task-safe.
 Do not try to perform multiple request on a single client concurrently.</span>

 <code>**async with serve**(handler: Callable, host: str = "", port: int = 0, context: [TLSContext](tls.md#tlscontext) = None) -> None</code><br>
 <span class="docs">Creates an HTTP server at the given address.
-If `host` is empty, the local address of the default interface is used.
+If `host` is empty, the local address of the default gateway is used.
 If `port` is 0, it is chosen by the operating system.
 If `context` is provided, the server is secured with TLS.<br><br>
 `handler` must be an `async` function that takes a [`TLSClient`](tls.md#tlsclient) and an [`HTTPRequest`](#httprequest) and returns an [`HTTPResponse`](#httpresponse).
 It's possible to call blocking functions in `handler`, because the HTTP server spawns a new task for each request.
 If `handler` raises an exception the server sends an empty HTTP response with status code `500` to the client.
 If `handler` returns `None`, no response is sent back to the client.</span>

 <code>**async with serve_router**(host: str = "", port: int = 0, context: [TLSContext](tls.md#tlscontext) = None) -> [HTTPRouter](#httprouter)</code><br>
 <span class="docs">Creates an HTTP server at the given address.
-If `host` is empty, the local address of the default interface is used.
+If `host` is empty, the local address of the default gateway is used.
 If `port` is 0, it is chosen by the operating system.
 If `context` is provided, the server is secured with TLS.<br><br>A [HTTPRouter](#httprouter) is returned that may be used to attach handlers to request paths.</span>

 <code>**def current_date**() -> str</code><br>
 <span class="docs">Returns the current date and time in the format of the Date header.</span>